chiefmurph/MAUC/README.md

 * be courteous and give credit where credit is due
 * enjoy!

-This code is distributed under GPL 2.
+This code on this site is being distributed under GPL 2.

 #### Branches